nus-cs2103-AY2324S1/ip/docs/README.md

 delete [TASK INDEX]
 ```

-> **ℹ️ Note**
-> The task index is relative to the current order of the task list!
-If you are not sure
+{% include note.html content="The task index is relative to the current order of the task list!
-> what the order of the list is, use the `list` command!
+If you are not sure what the order of the list is, use the <pre>list</pre> command!" %}

 #### Examples